doideaco/GDS-prototype-form-autosave/README.md

 Display saved data on subsequent load by default by simply referencing the data object you need, empty data objects will render as blank as expected.

 ```<input type="text" value="data[mything]">```

+Version supplied with no timeout in case you experience issues with timeout version.